-Your name: Relationship to pupil: Pupil's name: Preferred means of contact (please supply either a mobile number or an email address: Please give concise details of your complaint. ricase give concise details of your complaint.
+Your name: Relationship to pupil: Pupil's name: Preferred means of contact (please supply either a mobile number or an email address: Please give concise details of your complaint.
 What action, if any, have you already taken to try to resolve your complaint? (i.e. who have you spoken with or written to and what was the outcome?)
 What actions do you feel might resolve the problem at this stage?
 Signature: Date: